tomeichlersmith/denv/docs/src/manual/denv.md

 The easiest way to see the options is to inspect the output of `denv config print` which will contain the options not related to environment variables.
 A full listing of available options is given by any `config` file written by denv into a `.denv` directory for a workspace.
+When running from a workspace (i.e. when providing `denv_workspace` within the shebang lines), the other options are *ignored* in favor of reading them from the workspace configuration.

-The last line of the shebang lines (lines starting with `#!`) is then the program that will be run with the input file as its only argument.
+The last line of the shebang lines is then the program that will be run with the file and the rest of the command line.
 This program is run within the denv so it does not need to reside on the host system.
 The path does not need to even be a full path like with the normal unix shebang.
 The following examples hope to give some more context for how to get started with denv's shebang.

 ### Workspace Example